dwave-examples/template/README.md

 ## Problem Description

-Objectives to be Optimized: the goals the process attempts to accomplish by minimizing or maximizing certain aspects of the problem to the extent possible.
-* Minimize the time to produce all of the products
+Objectives to be optimized: the goals the process attempts to accomplish by minimizing or maximizing certain aspects of the problem to the extent possible; for example, a production-line optimization might attempt to minimize the time to produce all of the products.

 Constraints: aspects of the problem and/or process with limited or no flexibility, which must be satisfied for solutions to be considered feasible.
 * Machine A can only bend 10 parts per hour